pavankumarbalijepalli/DataStructures-Algorithms/feelings.md

 * __Feeling:__ positive
 * __Description:__ This was good.
 I tried submitting the code for the first time and it accepted with 87% better than others.
 Even though it was an easy question, feeling is dope.

+__Date: 16/06/2022 16:04:00__
+* __Working on:__ Data Structures Learning Path
+* __Feeling:__ positive
+* __Description:__ It's been a while, I've updated this.
+I understood I'm strong with LinkedList and HashTables.
+I was able to get the brute force for all the questions and Efficient solutions for most of them as well.
+I can see the Learning path working